tuftsceeo/OnshapeArduino/README.md

-# Arduino OnShape API Client
+# Arduino Onshape API Client

 An API client that allows Arduino Nano to interact with OnShape's API